Last updated on

 “I’m spending far less than this amount of time together but it still feels like too much!”

-Then you might be an imbalance in your friendship:
+Then there might be an imbalance in your friendship:

 “What if I spend more time together than this?”

-If you do start getting annoyed about small things with someone, that’s a good sign you want to limit your time together.
+If you start getting annoyed about small things with someone, that’s a sign your relationship could improve if you spent a bit less time together.
+It could also be a sign that you need to talk about those annoyances so that they don’t grow bigger.
 (I write about HOW to bring up with someone that you want to limit your time in step 10)

 2. Find new friends if you only have a few to be with

-When I was younger and only had 1 or 2 good friends, I often found that I way spend too much time with them.
-(Simply because I didn’t have many other options).
+When I was younger and only had 1 or 2 good friends, I often found that I spent too much time with them.
+(Simply because I didn’t have many other options.)
+This was bad because it strained the few friendships I did have.
+I become too needy and demanding.

 What I did was making it my top priority to make more friends.
 If you have more friends, you don’t need to spend as much time with each one of them.